dida-do/GeoGrapher/docs/source/advanced_cutting.rst

 method does the following:

 - Add all vector features from the source dataset to the target dataset.
 - Iterate over the vector features.
-In each iteration:
+In each iteration,
-    - use the ``vector_filter_predicate`` to decide whether to create one or more new cutouts in the target dataset for the vector feature
+    - use the ``vector_filter_predicate`` to decide whether to create one or more new cutouts in the target dataset for the vector feature,
-    - select one or several rasters for the vector feature using the ``raster_selector``
+    - select one or several rasters for the vector feature using the ``raster_selector``,
-    - create cutouts from the selected rasters using the ``raster_cutter``
+    - create cutouts from the selected rasters using the ``raster_cutter``,
-    - update the ``cut_rasters`` dict, which contains vector features as keys and for each vector feature a list of rasters in the source dataset from which cutouts were created for the vector feature
+    - update the ``cut_rasters`` dict, which contains vector features as keys and for each vector feature a list of rasters in the source dataset from which cutouts were created for the vector feature.
-- save the ``DSCutterIterOverVectors`` to a ``<name>.json`` file in the target connector's ``connector_dir``
+- Save the ``DSCutterIterOverVectors`` to a ``<name>.json`` file in the target connector's ``connector_dir``.

 Example
 ~~~~~~~